-- Extending or changing status

-- Tourism following completion of a program

-- Making arrangements to return to your country: i.e. selling anything you are not taking with you, arranging shipment of goods etc.
+- · Extending or changing status - Tourism following completion of a program. - Making arrangements to return to your country: i.e. selling anything you are not taking with you, arranging shipment of goods etc. - You cannot leave the U.S. during the 30-day grace period (for vacation) and be re-admitted in J-1 status.
+Once the Form DS-2019 expires it is no longer valid for re-entry to the U.S.